 Virginia Wesleyan Named Among U.S. News 'Best Colleges'

-Virginia Wesleyan University has been recognized by U.S. News & World Report in three categories of its 2020 Best Colleges rankings, released September 9.
-The University is ranked 23rd in “Ethnic Diversity” among National Liberal Arts Colleges and is featured among U.S. News’ "Best National Liberal Arts Colleges.”
-New this year, VWU is also recognized as a “Top Performer on Social Mobility.”
+Virginia Wesleyan University has been recognized by U.S. News & World Report in three categories of its 2022 Best Colleges rankings, released September 13.
+VWU is ranked in the top 30 colleges and universities in “Ethnic Diversity” among National Liberal Arts Colleges and is again featured in the "Best National Liberal Arts Colleges” category.
+The University is also recognized as a “Top Performer on Social Mobility.”

 “We are proud to hold this designation, as it represents the diverse, global community in which our University is located,” says Virginia Wesleyan University President Scott D. Miller.
 “We are a welcoming, inclusive campus with an outstanding, nationally prominent academic reputation—and we take pride in fostering the kinds of values and traditions that make our students proud to have chosen us for their career and life success.”

-U.S. News also classifies Virginia Wesleyan University among its “Best National Liberal Arts Colleges.”
-Methodology for these rankings focuses on academic excellence, with schools evaluated on hundreds of data points and up to 15 measures of academic quality.
+Methodology for the “Best National Liberal Arts Colleges" rankings focuses on academic excellence, with schools evaluated on hundreds of data points and up to 15 measures of academic quality.
 Overall, the rankings emphasize student outcomes—such as graduation and freshman retention rates—which carry the most weight at 30 percent.
 The top National Universities and National Liberal Arts Colleges have significantly higher graduation and freshman retention rates than other schools.

-New to the rankings this year, U.S. News has recognized institutions as “Top Performers on Social Mobility.”
-Virginia Wesleyan is ranked among the top 25 percent of National Liberal Arts Colleges in this category, which measures how well schools graduated students who received federal Pell Grants relative to the rest of the student body.
+For the third year, U.S. News has recognized institutions as “Top Performers on Social Mobility.”
+Virginia Wesleyan is ranked alongside other National Liberal Arts Colleges in this category, which measures how well schools graduated students who received federal Pell Grants relative to the rest of the student body.

 U.S. News & World Report’s annual Best Colleges rankings help prospective students and their families research more than 1,800 U.S.-based colleges and universities.